DaanHoepman/recipe-nutrient-calculator/README.md

     - `food_nutrient.csv`
     - `food_portion.csv`
     - `food.csv`

     If any of these files are missing, only the information provided will be updated in the database.

-    Only the ingredients present in `food.csv` will be updated, to specify which ingredient groups to update, edit the `TO_SCRAPE` variable in the `app/utils/data/__init__.py` file to include Foundation Foods, SR Legacy, FNDDS or Branded.
+    Only the ingredients present in `food.csv` will be updated.
+To specify which ingredient groups to update, edit the `TO_SCRAPE` variable in the `app/utils/data/__init__.py` file to include Foundation Foods, SR Legacy, FNDDS or Branded.

 ## License